mmkal/expect-type/README.md

 ### Limitations

 A summary of some of the limitations of this library.
-Some of these is documented more fully elsewhere.
+Some of these are documented more fully elsewhere.

 1. Intersection types can result in failures when the expected and actual types are not identically defined, even when they are effectively identical.
 See [Why is my assertion failing](#why-is-my-assertion-failing) for details.
-TL;DR: use `.brand` in these cases - and accept the perf hit that it comes with.
+TL;DR: use `.brand` in these cases - and accept the performance hit that it comes with.
 1. `toBeCallableWith` will likely fail if you try to use it with a generic function or an overload.
-See [this issue](https://github.com/mmkal/expect-type/issues/50) for an example and how to work around.
+See [this issue](https://github.com/mmkal/expect-type/issues/50) for an example and how to work around it.
 1. (For now) overloaded functions might trip up the `.parameter` and `.parameters` helpers.
-This matches how the built-in typescript helper `Parameters<...>` works.
+This matches how the built-in TypeScript helper `Parameters<...>` works.
 This may be improved in the future though ([see related issue](https://github.com/mmkal/expect-type/issues/30)).
 1. `expectTypeOf(this).toEqualTypeOf(this)` inside class methods does not work.

 ## Similar projects